 The call is aimed at scientific research that requires computational resources exceeding CSC's standard project resources.
 Grand Challenge projects have a possibility to ask for higher priority.
 Since also partial grants can come into question, please indicate what would be the minimum requested resources and in that case, what part of the project could be left out.
-The maximum amount of resources awarded is 50 million billing units (~25 million core-h) per project.
+The maximum amount of resources awarded is for Mahti 50 million billing units (~50 million core-h) or for LUMI 1.0 GPUh and 12 million core-h per project.

 The computational resources allocated to Grand challenge projects have to be consumed within a year.
 Access to other resources may be used depending on the needs.
 The proposals will go through a technical and a scientific evaluation.
 The scientific evaluation will be done by CSC's Scientific Customer Panel.
 CSC will assign a project coordinator to each project.